Nonclassical states of light in a nonlinear Michelson interferometer: Theoretical bound on the measurement uncertainty

 where

-Setting $\eta_a = \eta_b = \eta$ and applying this map on the state in Eq.~\eqref{eqn:final}, we get
+Setting $\eta_{a_1} = \eta_{a_2} = \eta$ and applying this map on the state in Eq.~\eqref{eqn:final}, we get

-where $B_{pq} = (1-\eta)^{p+q}\eta^{N-p-q}/p!q!$ with $G(k) = \widetilde{G}_{N-k}-\widetilde{G}_k$, and $P^k_{abcd} = P(k,a)P(k,b)P(N-k,c)P(N-k,d)$, with $ P(i,j) = n!/(n-m)!$.
+where $B_{pq} = (1-\eta)^{p+q}\eta^{N-p-q}/p!q!$ with $G(k) = \widetilde{G}_{N-k}-\widetilde{G}_k$, and $P^k_{abcd} = P(k,a)P(k,b)P(N-k,c)P(N-k,d)$, with $ P(i,j) = i!/(i-j)!$.
 In Eq.~(\ref{eq:noise1}), the photon number in each of the Fock states is represented as $n^r_s = r-s$.
 The upper limits of the summations in the equation are the photon numbers of the states appearing in each term in the absence of photon loss ($k$ and $N-k$).

 The quantum Fisher information corresponding to the state with photon losses included was obtained numerically.
 We set the value of $\chi$ as $10^{-8}$ considering the giant nonlinearities reported in Ref~\cite{Molella2008}.
 The Quantum Fisher Information is computed for up to $N =100$ and for all cases corresponding to $k \in [0,N]$ and the maximum overall $k$ is taken.
+For low values of the photon loss, the maximum occurs when $k$ takes values at the ends of the interval [0,N] corresponding to the N00N state.
+For larger losses, the maximum of the Quantum Fisher Information occurs for values of $k$ that are slightly away from the ends of the interval.
 The plot of maximum of the Quantum Fisher Information versus $N$ is shown in Fig.~\ref{fig:lossqfi} for beam splitter transmittivities $\eta = 0.9$ and $\eta = 1$ (zero photon loss), respectively.
 It can be seen that with merely $10\%$ photon loss, the quadratic relationship between the maximum of the quantum Fisher information and the number of photons that goes beyond the Heisenberg limit in the absence of noise is quickly reduced to a linear one.